dat18v2-2semester/modul1_spring_movie/README.md

 * The system should be able to create and display movies.
 * A user should be able to search for movies on relevant criteria eg. title, actor, or eg. production year after 1990.
+* The application should be done using _Spring Boot_

 ### Software Design